Uncomment the following line

 clptheory

 The goal of clptheory (classical price theory) is to create a suite of functions to implement the classical theory of prices.
-The functions in this package computes the uniform rate of profit, the vector of price of production and the vector of labor values for different specifications of the circulating capital model and the capital stock model.
-The functions also computes various regression- and non-regression-based measures of deviation between the vector of all possible relative prices of production and the vector of all possible relative labor values.
+The functions in this package computes the uniform rate of profit, the vector of price of production (PP), the vector of direct prices (DP) and the vector of labor values for the circulating capital model and the capital stock model.
+The functions also computes various non-regression-based measures of deviation between PP/MP, DP/MP and PP/DP, where MP denotes the vector of market prices (which is a vector of 1s).

 Installation